Namadgi National Park

 Horse riding is permitted on the National Bicentennial Trail and on fire trails east of the Old Boboyan Road.
 Before riding, contact the Namadgi Visitor Centre for information and to arrange access and use of yards and camping areas.
 For more information see the Explore: Canberra parks and recreation guide (PDF - 4MB)

 There are over 400 kilometres of formed vehicle trails (management trails) available to cyclists within Namadgi National Park, Brindabella National Park and Bimberi Nature Reserve.
 Cycling is permitted on formed management roads within the park, except those in the Upper Cotter Catchment/ Bimberi Wilderness south of Mount Ginini car park and west of Orroral Valley.
 Bicycles are not permitted on walking tracks or off the formed roads.

 Organised Events and Recreational User Groups

 Events and organised activities conducted in Namadgi National Park for groups of 10 or more people require prior approval.
 There are a number of recreational and community groups that organise activities within Namadgi National Park.
-More information is available on the Recreation page.
+More information is available on the Public Land Use page.

 Enjoying the Snow